Housing and Community Development Act of 1992

-Housing and Community Development Act of 1992 was first introduced to the 102nd Congress on June 5, 1992, and was signed and made law by President George H. W. Bush on October 28, 1992.
+The Housing and Community Development Act of 1992 was first introduced to the 102nd United States Congress on June 5, 1992, and was signed and made law by President George H. W. Bush on October 28, 1992.
 Also known as "The 1992 Act", the bill amended a number of housing, banking, and drug abuse laws.
-It amended The United States Housing Act of 1937.
+It amended the Housing Act of 1937.
 It increased aggregate budget authority for low-income housing for fiscal year 1993 and 1994.
 It also extends ceiling rents, excludes certain child care expenses, and excessive travel expenses from the calculation of adjusted income and apply to Indian public housing certain definitions of the Cranston-Gonzales National Affordable Housing Act; It allows the Secretary of Housing and Urban Development to issue public and Section 8 housing tenant preference rules.
 The Act also extends certain exemptions from waiting list requirements and eligibility restrictions with respect to income eligibility for assisted housing and while revising the family self-sufficiency program, with respect to escrow saving accounts, incentives for participation, and action plans.